mike-north/ember-octane-workshop/notes/10-auth-service.md

 );
 ```

-Create a new acceptance test for logging in
+Create a new acceptance test for logging in.

 ```sh
 ember generate acceptance-test login
 ```

-Open [`tests/acceptance/login-test.js`](../tests/acceptance/login-test.js) and replace the example assertions with
+Open [`tests/acceptance/login-test.js`](../tests/acceptance/login-test.js) and replace the example assertions with:

 ```ts
 await visit('/login');